jorisvanduyse/alguidelines/content/docs/BestPractices/SubscriberCodeunits/index.md

 Examples:

-- if you app does things on Sales and Purchase, create a Sales-subs codeunit, and a Purchase-subs.
+- if your app does things on Sales and Purchase, create a Sales-subs codeunit, and a Purchase-subs.
 - if you have multiple functionalities in your app (let's call'm modules), create a subs-codeunit per module, and only add the subscribers in there that are necessary for that module.

 ### Bad code